Nottingham City Transport

 Nottingham City Transport (NCT) is the major bus operator of the city of Nottingham, England.
-NCT operates extensively within Nottingham as well beyond the city boundaries into Nottinghamshire county.
-Publicly-owned, it is today the second largest municipal bus company in the United Kingdom after Lothian Buses in Edinburgh, Scotland.
+NCT operates extensively within Nottingham as well as beyond the city boundaries into Nottinghamshire county.
+Publicly owned, it is today the second largest municipal bus company in the United Kingdom after Lothian Buses in Edinburgh, Scotland.

 History

 Horse-drawn buses operated in Nottingham from 1848.
 The Nottingham and District Tramways Company Limited opened its first routes in 1878 with horse-drawn trams, and experimented with steam traction a few years later.
 The company was taken over by Nottingham Corporation Tramways in 1898.
 Electrification followed, with the first electric trams operating in January 1901 and within two years over 100 trams were in service on eight lines.
 The first motorbuses were introduced in 1906.

 The Nottingham trolleybus system was inaugurated in 1927.
 By 1930 a number of routes had been converted from trams to trolleybuses.
 A new bus depot was opened on Parliament Street in June 1929 and is still in use today.

 By 1935 the trolleybus fleet had reached its peak at 106 vehicles, making it the largest fleet in the country.
 The last tram ran in September 1936.
 World War II brought reduced services, economy measures (including diluting diesel with creosote) and blackout screens on vehicles.
 Before the war some diesel-engined buses were introduced, although large scale deliveries of buses did not take place until after the war.
 The advent of diesel services enabled the last petrol-engined buses to be withdrawn.

 By the end of the 1950s, trolleybuses were in decline, the last new trolleybus joining the fleet in 1952 reaching a maximum fleet of 155 vehicles.
 The first one-man operated bus appeared in 1951.
 Trolleybuses were withdrawn between April 1965 and July 1966, and the West Bridgford UDC Transport undertaking came under Nottingham's control in 1968.
 One-man operation started to come into force in January 1970 and by 1977 nearly all services were one-man operated.
 In 1974 it was renamed City of Nottingham Transport and by 1976 an all-time peak of 494 operated vehicles was reached.

 To comply with the Transport Act 1985, in 1986 the assets were transferred to a new legal entity.
 However the company effectively remained in public ownership as Nottingham City Council held full equity of the new entity.
 In 1988 Stevenson's Bus Services, Ilkeston was purchased and formed a subsidiary company.
 Erewash Valley Services Limited.
 These services were integrated with the main company in 1990.